Hospital Emergency Codes:

 7. Conduct regular fire drills: Regular fire drills should be conducted to ensure that hospital staff knows how to respond quickly and effectively in the event of a fire emergency.

-By following these steps, hospitals can help prevent the spread of smoke and fire and keep patients, staff, and visitors safe.
+By following these steps, hospitals helps prevent the spread of smoke and fire and keep patients, staff, and visitors safe.

 What is a fire alarm?